julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

 Consensus-building is indeed a sustaining factor, as demonstrated here with the release of the IIIF Image and Presentation APIs 3.0 in 2020.
-The diagram illustrates the process undertaken by the IIIF community to review, validate, and integrate specific GitHub issues for the final release of these specifications.
+The diagram illustrates the process undertaken by the IIIF community to review, validate, and release both specifications.

-This structured approach begins with groups such as the IIIF Editorial Committee, who identify and propose changes.
+This structured approach begins with groups such as the Editors, who identify and propose changes.
 These changes are then rigorously discussed and reviewed by members of the Technical Review Committee (or TRC).
-Key milestones, such as the API 3.0 Release Candidate, mark the stages of this consensus-driven development process.

-The TRC’s involvement is crucial, as their formal review and approval validate each update.
-Compliance checks, including JSON-LD context validation and compatibility assessments, ensure that each release integrates smoothly into the broader IIIF ecosystem, supporting a range of compliant software clients.
-We can also see the distributed agency that defines community-driven practices.
+We can see the distributed agency that defines this community-driven process.

  -->